 Lake Nakuru National Park has a completely different environment compared to the Maasai Mara, and I found it to be a great reserve to visit since you can spot black and white rhinos (which were introduced into the park for protection) more easily here.

 Lake Nakuru is also renowned for the flocks of millions of flamingos that gather during nesting season.
-Unfortunately, when we got there all I managed to see was this:

 Planning Your Safari in Kenya